 After you’ve been injured in a car accident and you’ve gone on to file a third-party claim with the at-fault driver’s car insurance provider, expect a call from an insurance agent giving you a low-ball settlement offer.
-According to a New Jersey car accident lawyer, this is the insurance company’s standard operating procedure, so they can get things over with at the quickest and cheapest way.
+This is the insurance company’s standard operating procedure, so they can get things over with at the quickest and cheapest way.
 Don’t make the mistake of falling for the first offer because it is never for your advantage.

 The First Offer is Usually a Lowball Offer

 There are two critical things about an insurance company’s first offer that car accident victims must understand.
 One, the first offer is typically a very lowball deal that is never commensurate to your suffering.
 Second, the first offer is never going to be the only offer the insurance company will make, so don’t be too eager to settle for just a measly amount.

 Remember, these insurance companies don’t have your best interest at heart.
 They are not interested in making sure you get compensated in full for all the losses that you garnered due to your accident.
 Their only goal is to resolve your claim as fast as they possibly can, in the cheapest way they can get things done.

 The first offer is the insurance company’s paltry attempt in getting to trick someone into saying yes.
 Although anyone agreeing to these cheap terms is an almost impossible scenario, there are still one or two pitiful souls who unknowingly fall victim to the trap.
 Don’t make the same mistake and always refuse the first offer.

 A New Jersey Car accident lawyer said what you must do is to firmly but politely decline the first offer.
 Almost instantly, the representatives of the insurance company will regroup and return to you with a slightly higher second offer.